cvonwilczur/advanced-studies/React Review/React Notes.md

 ###Better error handling
 React 16 uses a more resilient error handling strategy.
 Normally, if an error is thrown inside a component's render or lifecycle methods, the whole component tree is unmounted from the root.
 We can use error boundaries as special components that capture errors inside their subtree and display a fallback UI in their place.

+In actual implementation, we would define an Error Boundary component and wrap components dependent on external data calls in it.
+The Error Boundary component would have a state where the Error is set to False, and a lifecycle method called componentDidCatch(error, info) which would set state to true if an error is caught.

+From there, the render method would have an if to check if this.state.hasError, returning an error UI.
+Otherwise, it return this.props.children, or the children of the existing object.